First ever Name and Gender guide for West Virginians available

 process, but this document will lay out the basic steps to be taken.”

-The 37-page guide is the result of a collaboration between Fairness; the law firm of Bryan, Cave, Leighton and Paisner, the National Center for Transgender Equality (NCTE), Whitman-Walker Health, Charleston attorney James Barber, and Latham and Watkins LLP.
+The 37-page guide is the result of a collaboration between Fairness West Virginia; the law firm of Bryan, Cave, Leighton and Paisner, the National Center for Transgender Equality (NCTE), Whitman-Walker Health, Charleston attorney James Barber, and Latham and Watkins LLP.

 NCTE estimates that only eleven percent of transgender people nationally have proper identification documents.